Board of Directors

 Mr. Chhabra is active in Cary Rotary and serves on the IAHI (International Association of Holiday Inn) franchise advisory committee.
 Mr. Chhabra graduated from North Carolina State University with a BS in Mechanical Engineering in 1995.

 Former Carolina Hurricanes captain and 23-year National Hockey League star Ron Francis recently retired after a distinguished career.
 A two-time Stanley Cup winner, Mr. Francis captained the Hurricanes to the 2002 Stanley Cup Final.
 A native of Ontario, he began his 23 seasons in the NHL with the Hartford Whalers; he also played for the Pittsburgh Penguins, Carolina Hurricanes and Toronto Maple Leafs.
 Mr. Francis has played in four NHL All-Star games and earned numerous awards.
-He retired from the NHL prior to the start of the 2005-06 season, and now serves as the Hurricanes' Director of Player Development.
+He retired from the NHL prior to the start of the 2005-06 season, and now serves as the Hurricanes' General Manager.

 Robert J. Greczyn, Jr.